asvd/wl/README.md

 Additionally, the `emit()` method may take any set of arguments which are simply forwarded as the arguments provided to the subscribed listeners.
-This allows to give to the listeners some details about the
+This allows to supply the listeners with some details about the event:
-event:

 ```js
 myWhenable.emit(result);